Separation and/or divorce is never an easy thing to go through, especially when you are fighting over custody.

 That’s a good question.
 There is no specific legislation in the various provinces and territories to deal with the question of pet custody or the concept of pet custody itself; however this question is not a new one.

 Is the dog a possession or sentient being?

-Currently, under criminal law, animals are described as having an “owner” and are therefore they’re likely seen as possessions when it comes to division of family property.
+Currently, under family law, animals are described as having an “owner” and are therefore they’re likely seen as possessions when it comes to division of family property.

 It seems that courts are increasingly cognizant that some people see pets as more than mere possessions and may take that into consideration when making a ruling.

 If a pet was brought into the relationship prior to marriage by one of the spouses then this pet may be considered excluded property.
 However, under most family legislation in the respective provinces and territories, if the possession increases in value then this value has to be split.